Trump Reverses Obama Criticism, Touts New Jobs In Brief Remarks

 "They're taking them from other countries.
 They're bringing them back to the United States," Trump said.

 In a statement on its website, Sprint said it "anticipates these jobs will support a variety of functions across the organization, including its customer care and sales teams."
-But the jobs aren't finalized yet – the company said it will "begin discussions immediately with its business partners," and aims to fill the positions by the end of the 2017 fiscal year.
+But the jobs aren't finalized yet — the company said it will "begin discussions immediately with its business partners" and aims to fill the positions by the end of the 2017 fiscal year.

 "We are excited to work with President-Elect Trump and his Administration to do our part to drive economic growth and create jobs in the U.S.," Sprint CEO Marcelo Claure said in the statement.
 "We believe it is critical for business and government to partner together to create more job opportunities in the U.S. and ensure prosperity for all Americans."

-The additional 3,000 jobs come from a $1 billion SoftBank investment in OneWorld, a Virginia company that will set up a factory in Florida to manufacture satellites to provide broadband internet access.
+The additional 3,000 jobs come from a $1 billion SoftBank investment in OneWorld, a Virginia company that will set up a factory in Florida to manufacture satellites to provide broadband Internet access.

 Trump said the jobs are being created "because of what's happening and the spirit and the hope" around his election.
-He had previously taken credit for the Carrier company keeping hundreds of jobs in Indiana, which came with tax concessions from the state where Trump's incoming Vice President, Mike Pence, serves currently as governor.
+He had previously taken credit for the Carrier Corp.'s keeping hundreds of jobs in Indiana — which came with tax concessions from the state where Trump's incoming vice president, Mike Pence, currently serves as governor.